Pete1001/interrogation-script/README.md

 ### Input Files

 #### `hosts.txt`
-The `hosts.txt` file should contain a list of network switch IP addresses or hostnames.
+The `hosts.txt` file should contain a list of network device IP addresses or hostnames.
 Each line should contain one host, with no commas or additional characters.

 Example:
 ```